faanskit/ha-checkwatt/README.md

 If you think that some of the attributes provided should be sensors, please consider to use [Templates](https://www.home-assistant.io/docs/configuration/templating/) before you register it as an [issue](https://github.com/faanskit/ha-checkwatt/issues).
 If it can be done via a Template Sensor, it will most likely be rejected.

 ## Use templates
-This is an example of a Template based Sensor that pulls tomorrows planned daily yield from the attribute of the CheckWatt Daily Yield sensor.
+This is an example of a Template based Sensor that pulls tomorrows estimated daily yield from the attribute of the CheckWatt Daily Yield sensor.

 It goes without saying, but this should be put in your `configuration.yaml`:
 ```yaml